-The C-NLOPB's Access to Information and Privacy responsibilities fall within the Exploration and Information Resources Department.
-The Information Resources Manager, Information Resources staff and when required Legal Counsel have been tasked with the responsibility of reviewing and processing requests received under the Access to Information Act, and other staff of the C-NLOPB are consulted as required when completing requests.
+The C-NLOPB's Access to Information and Privacy responsibilities are assigned to the Exploration and Information Resources Department.
+The Information Resources Manager co-ordinates and processes requests as received in the Information Resources Centre.
+Information Resources staff, and when required, Legal Counsel have been tasked with the responsibility of reviewing and assisting with the processing of requests received under the Access to Information Act, and other staff of the C-NLOPB are consulted as required when completing requests.